-April can be a very pleasant time to visit much of the United States.
-April may be a time for some spring break and Easter travel, but, in general, this is shoulder season, when it is possible to find mild to warm weather (ideal for touring) and travel deals to many destinations.
+April can be a delightful time to visit much of the United States.
+April may be time for some spring break and Easter travel, but, in general, this is shoulder season, when it is possible to find mild to warm weather (ideal for touring) and travel deals to many destinations.
 Many places hold festivals to celebrate the end of winter and make for a great excuse to take an April trip.
-Check out the Washington DC annual cherry blossom festival, which will kick off on March 25 and continue until April 15.

 Museums and other kid-centric activities are easy to find, and the perfect way to pass the time during bad weather.